rpevey/evolio/_posts/2025-04-10-meetViridis.md

     preserve_yaml: true
 layout: single  # This tells Jekyll to use its default theme
 always_allow_html: true # Ensures widgets and interactive elements render
-categories: [hotTakes, fieldNotes]
+categories: [freeRange, hotTakes]
 tags: [data viz, accessibility, color palettes, color blindness, viridis, r, python, scientific communication]
-excerpt: "Why is the Viridis color palette a better choice for data visualization?
+excerpt: "Why the Viridis color palette is a better choice for data visualization?
 Improving accessibility for colorblind users, boosting clarity, and helping your figures stand out for the right reasons."
 ---

 <style>